bugtamer/areca-backup/docs/user/faq.md

 Yes : since version 7.0, Areca supports ACL and extended attributes on Linux.

-This feature uses native code (unlike Areca's backup engine, which has been written in Java) and is currently only compiled for 32 bits Linux systems with glibc2.6.
+This feature uses native code (unlike Areca's backup engine, which has been written in Java) and is currently only compiled for 32 bits Linux systems with `glibc2.6`.

 <u>Note that this native code needs the "acl" library.</u>

 ### How can I compile Areca's library that handles ACL and extended attributes ?

-That's quite simple : download Areca's sources on SourceForge (zip file available on the download page), uncompress it, open the "jni" directory and run the "compile.sh" script.
+That's quite simple : download Areca's sources on SourceForge (zip file available on the download page), uncompress it, open the "`jni`" directory and run the "`compile.sh`" script.

-It will create a "libarecafs.so" file.
+It will create a "`libarecafs.so`" file.
 Copy this file in Areca's "lib" directory.

 ### How can I activate ACL and extended attributes support ?

 ACL and extended attributes support are not enabled by default.
 You have to modify your configuration to activate it.

-Open the "fwk.properties" file which is located in Areca's configuration subdirectory and set the "filesystem.accessor.impl" to "com.myJava.file.metadata.posix.jni.JNIMetaDataAccessor" (the default value is "com.myJava.file.metadata.posix.basic.DefaultMetaDataAccessor")
+Open the "`fwk.properties`" file which is located in Areca's configuration subdirectory and set the "`filesystem.accessor.impl`" to "`com.myJava.file.metadata.posix.jni.JNIMetaDataAccessor`" (the default value is "`com.myJava.file.metadata.posix.basic.DefaultMetaDataAccessor`")

-On startup, Areca displays some information about the "filesystem accessor" which is used (you should see something like "Loading configured file metadata accessor : [com.myJava.file.metadata.posix.jni.JNIMetaDataAccessor]" in your log file or log tab)
+On startup, Areca displays some information about the "`filesystem accessor`" which is used (you should see something like "`Loading configured file metadata accessor : [com.myJava.file.metadata.posix.jni.JNIMetaDataAccessor]`" in your log file or log tab)

 ---